 "Now, in the first couple decades of the 21st century, in order to sustain our dependence on fossil fuels we're going to very risky, very extreme new sources.
 You see this in things like mountain top removal for coal, fracking for natural gas, offshore drilling for oil, and the tar sands, which is the most devastating form of producing fossil fuels.
 They take away massive forests, the water in the streams and rivers is poisoned.
 It has severe impacts on the wildlife, on native communities, and it requires a huge amount of energy simply to get it to our fuel tanks.
 There is no such thing as clean fossil fuel."

-DiCaprio mentions that the first time he ever heard the term "global warming" was in his early twenties when he had the opportunity to sit one on one with Al Gore, the Vice President of the United States, in the White House.
+DiCaprio mentions in "Before the Flood" that the first time he ever heard the term "global warming" was in his early twenties when he had the opportunity to sit one on one with Al Gore, the Vice President of the United States, in the White House.

 Al Gore drew a picture of the planet on a chalkboard, and then he drew the atmosphere around it.
 He said that this was the most important issue of our time.
 He stated that all our modes of transportation, boats, trains, planes, cars, the way we produce food, the way we build cities, almost everything we do releases carbon dioxide into the atmosphere, which leads to climate change.